Richard W. Saxe, Jr.

 Area of Emphasis

-Richard Saxe is a shareholder in the Construction Services and Litigation Services groups of Babst Calland.
+Richard Saxe is a shareholder and chair of the Construction Group of Babst Calland.
+He is also a member of the Firm’s Litigation Group.
 Mr. Saxe concentrates his practice in the areas of construction and commercial litigation and arbitration.
 His construction experience includes representing contractors, subcontractors, suppliers, sureties, owners and design professionals in all aspects of disputes concerning public and private construction projects.

 Mr. Saxe regularly represents and advises clients on water and sewer line projects as well as wastewater and water treatment plant facilities.
 His construction experience includes disputes involving schools, airports, churches, convention centers, bridges, stadiums and athletic facilities, hospitals, commercial buildings, shopping centers and malls, power plants, automotive facilities, courthouses and residential homes.
 He also has significant experience in representing clients involved in heavy highway construction projects.

 Mr. Saxe has handled a wide range of construction disputes and issues including construction payment disputes, payment and performance bond claims, mechanics’ lien claims, delay, acceleration and inefficiency claims, change order disputes, claims for differing site conditions, Pennsylvania’s One Call Act, and claims involving various state prompt payment statutes.
 He has significant experience in construction bid disputes as well as OSHA related matters.
 He also advises clients on contract formation and negotiation.

 Mr. Saxe has represented clients before various state and federal courts and administrative tribunals.
 Much of his practice also involves representing clients in various alternative dispute resolution forums, including the American Arbitration Association and the Construction Dispute Resolution Group for the Allegheny County Bar Association.